djplaner/canvas-collections/docs/reference/lifecycle/course-copy/overview.md

 # Course Copy - Canvas Collections

+## Background - Copying a Canvas course with Collections

-Canvas provides a [course copy process](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-copy-content-from-another-Canvas-course-using-the/ta-p/1012).
-A method for reusing content from one course to another.
+You can use the Canvas [course copy process](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-copy-content-from-another-Canvas-course-using-the/ta-p/1012) to copy course content from one site to another.

 Canvas Collections configuration information can be safely copied from one course to another.
-The following explains.
+However, some changes need to be made.
+Collections will attempt to make these changes.
+This process is called _importing_ Collections into the new course.

+## Considerations when importing

 !!! warning "Claytons Collections pages may need to be re-generated after a course copy"